The Pause Between Rains

 alonetude, the intentional solitude practice I have been documenting throughout this retreat.
 The pause in the rain created conditions for what Kaplan and Kaplan (1989) developed as

-attention restoration, wherein environments characterized by soft fascination, such as natural settings between weather events, allow directed attention to recover from the depletion caused by sustained cognitive effort.
-Kaplan’s (1995) subsequent theoretical framework formalized these insights into Attention Restoration Theory.
+the quiet way nature restores us, wherein environments characterized by the gentle pull of the natural world, such as natural settings between weather events, allow directed attention to recover from the depletion caused by sustained cognitive effort.
+Kaplan’s (1995) subsequent theoretical framework formalized these insights into the quiet way nature restores us Theory.
 Yet what unfolded at the poolside extended beyond simple restoration.
 It involved the integration of contemplative presence with scholarly work, demonstrating how

-embodied knowing, knowledge accessed through somatic awareness and sensory engagement with place, informs and enriches academic inquiry.
+embodied knowing, knowledge accessed through body-based awareness and sensory engagement with place, informs and enriches academic inquiry.

 Theoretical Positioning